gadget-inc/templates/shopify/product-quiz-template/.template/docs/setup.md

 1. [Connect to Shopify](https://docs.gadget.dev/guides/tutorials/connecting-to-shopify#connecting-to-shopify) using our built-in Shopify plugin.

-2. Add an empty `shopify.app.toml` file to the root of your Gadget application and run `yarn dev` to start the Shopify CLI.
+2. Add an empty `shopify.app.toml` file to the root of your Gadget application.
 Make sure that you have the [Shopify CLI](https://shopify.dev/docs/api/shopify-cli#installation) installed locally.

 ## Setting up liquid files (Online store 1.0)